Radiative-Structured Neural Operator for Continuous Spectral Super-Resolution: Related work

 \item \textbf{Projection:} Map the last hidden representation $\{v_T:D \to \mathbb{R}^{d_{v_T}} \}$ to the output function $\{u:D \to \mathbb{R}^{d_{u}} \}$ via a point-wise function $\mathbb{R}^{d_{v_T}} \to \mathbb{R}^{d_{u}}$. \end{enumerate}

 Neural operators have a wide range of mathematical and scientific applications.
-Beyond their utility in scientific computing, neural operators have also been applied to super-resolution tasks in computer vision and remote sensing \cite{wei2023srno, zhang2024stno, pansharpening_NO}.
+Besides, neural operators have also been applied to super-resolution tasks in computer vision and remote sensing \cite{wei2023srno, zhang2024stno, pansharpening_NO, Zhu2026AFO}.
 Their inherent resolution-invariance property enables continuous super-resolution, making them particularly well-suited for these applications.